holepunchto/core-coupler/README.md

 # core-coupler

 Couple the peers of cores.
-Useful for coordinating cores which are loosely connect.
+Useful for coordinating cores which are loosely connected.

 ```
 npm install core-coupler